cnmnrll/TYC-2022-Hangman/README.md

-# Hangman for TikTok Youth Camp 2022
+# Hangman TikTok Youth Camp 2022

-## How-To-Play
+To start : cd to this folder and type npm start

+### Game Mode 1 : Friends

-1. ask someone to enter a word based off a categry for you to guess
+1. Ask your friend to choose any word from any category of their choice for you to guess.
+2. Read the game instructions provided and start the game.
+3. After your turn, switch players and now you will choose a word and category for your friend to guess.
+4. See who guessed more words right!

+### Game Mode 1 : Classic

+1. No friends around?
+No worries!
+Pick a difficulty mode.
-2. key in letters and try to guess the word
+2. Read the game instructions provided and start the game.
+3. Have fun!